Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Training Details

-\paragraph{Math training data.} For mathematical reasoning ability training data, we sampled 20K math problems from the \href{https://huggingface.co/AI-MO/NuminaMath-CoT}{NuminaMath}~\cite{NuminaMath_Dataset_2024} dataset following recent studies~\cite{Olympiad_llms_training_2025,OpenR1_2025,System_2_reasoning_2025,Online_DPO_R1_2025}.
-We generate training data in an \textit{on-policy} manner: using the base model under training, we sample $N\! =\!8$ candidate solutions $y\!\sim\!\pi_\theta(Y|x)$ for each problem prompt $x$ using the zero-shot chain of thought (CoT) prompting template shown in~\cref{tab:math_prompt}, we then apply a rule-based classifier to label each sample as \textit{correct} or \textit{incorrect} using the provided ground truth answer.\footnote{The evaluation code is based on \href{https://github.com/hkust-nlp/simpleRL-reason}{simpleRL-reason}~\cite{Simplerl_zoo_2025}.} Furthermore, we score each response $y$ using a domain-specific reward model, \href{https://huggingface.co/Qwen/Qwen2.5-Math-PRM-7B}{Qwen2.5-Math-PRM-7B}~\cite{Qwen2_5_math_PRM_2024}, using the \textit{solution reformatting} method suggested by~\citet{Processbench_2024}.
-To maintain the training data quality, we exclude problem $x$ for which all sampled responses $y\!\sim\!\pi_\theta(Y|x)$ are labeled as \textit{incorrect}, as these cases prove excessively challenging for the model to learn.
-From the remaining pool, we select only those positive samples whose solutions are correct and whose reward scores $S_w$ exceed those of corresponding negative samples (\myie{$S_w\!>\!S_l$}), thereby ensuring a dual level of data quality control.
-This process yields a final set of 20K high-quality math reasoning training examples, which we use uniformly across DPO~\cite{DPO_2023}, SimPO~\cite{SimPO_2024}, and Omni-DPO training objectives to ensure a fair comparison.
+\paragraph{Math training data.} For mathematical reasoning ability training data, following recent studies~\citep{Olympiad_llms_training_2025,OpenR1_2025,System_2_reasoning_2025,Online_DPO_R1_2025}, we randomly sampled 20K math problems from the widely used \href{https://huggingface.co/AI-MO/NuminaMath-CoT}{NuminaMath}~\citep{NuminaMath_Dataset_2024} dataset.
+We generate preference training data in an \textit{on-policy} manner: using the base model $\pi_{\theta}$ under training, we sample $N\! =\!8$ candidate solutions $y\!\sim\!\pi_{\theta}(Y|x)$ for each problem prompt $x$ using the zero-shot chain of thought (CoT) prompting template shown in~\cref{tab:math_prompt} with sampling temperature of 0.8 and top-p of 0.8.
+We then apply a rule-based classifier to label each sample as \textit{correct} or \textit{incorrect} using the provided ground truth answer.\footnote{Our evaluation code for math answer correction is adapted from \href{https://github.com/hkust-nlp/simpleRL-reason}{simpleRL-reason}~\citep{Simplerl_zoo_2025}.} Furthermore, we score each response $y$ using an open-source domain-specific reward model, \href{https://huggingface.co/Qwen/Qwen2.5-Math-PRM-7B}{Qwen2.5-Math-PRM-7B}~\citep{Qwen2_5_math_PRM_2024}. \footnote{We use the \textit{solution reformatting} method suggested by~\citet{Processbench_2024} to split the multi-step responses into individual steps for PRM to process.}\footnote{The prompt we use to call the math PRM is suggested by the \href{https://huggingface.co/Qwen/Qwen2.5-Math-PRM-7B}{official implementations}.} To maintain the training data quality, we exclude problems $x$ for which all sampled responses $y\!\sim\!\pi_\theta(Y|x)$ are labeled as \textit{incorrect}, as these cases prove excessively challenging for the model to learn.
+From the remaining pool, we select only those positive samples whose solutions are correct and whose reward scores $S_{w}$ exceed those of corresponding negative samples (\myie{$S_{w}\!>\!S_{l}$}), thereby ensuring a dual level of data quality control.
+This process yields a final set of 20K high-quality math reasoning training examples, which we use uniformly across DPO, SimPO, and Uni-DPO training objectives to ensure a fair comparison.